 The amount of your Centrelink payment usually depends on whether you are studying, are a parent or a member of a couple, and your level of income and assets.
 Read Allowances and payments.

 You can ask for a review by an authorised review officer if you disagree with a Centrelink decision.
-If you disagree with the authorised review officer's decision you can then appeal to the Administrative Appeals Tribunal, which is an external body that is independent of Centrelink.
+If you disagree with the authorised review officer's decision you can then appeal to the Administrative Review Tribunal.
+The Administrative Review Tribunal is an external body that is independent of Centrelink.

 Centrelink may also review your payments and visit your home or conduct an investigation.